-No clinically relevant effects requiring dose adjustment based on age were observed.
+No clinically relevant effects requiring dose adjustment based on age were observed for subjects with asthma or COPD.

 Renal impairment

 Trelegy Ellipta has not been evaluated in subjects with renal impairment.
 However, studies have been conducted with fluticasone furoate/vilanterol and umeclidinium/vilanterol.